-- You'll need a subscription to a VPN We'd recommend NordVPN as well as ExpressVPN, but you can find our whole top ten in our round-up of the best VPNs.
+- You'll need a subscription to a VPN We'd recommend NordVPN or Surfshark but you can find our whole top ten in our round-up of the best VPNs.

 - Download your VPN app of choice on your Mac, iPhone or iPad.